ISSArt-LLC/ISSArt-LLC.github.io/posts/2019-06-03-hls-testing-using-jmeter-and-locust.md

 plt.savefig('graphs//RTD.png', dpi=80)
 ```

-These graphs will be saved as a picture in the “graphs” folder.
+These graphs will be saved as a picture in the "graphs" folder.
 Great, now we can repeat the launch and acquisition of base graphs and statistics of testing HLS with the help of Locust.

 10\.
 Now let's add UX metrics in our script, just like it was done in the JMeter script, then the [final version of locustfile.py](https://gitlab.com/mbabilo/hlswithjmeterandlocust/blob/master/locustfile.py) will be: